MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 ---

-This application is a web application and should be compatible on every operating system to touch a wider range of clients/mourners.
+This application is a web application and should be compatible with every operating system to touch a wider range of clients/mourners.
 Moreover, the application would be accessible only for computers as tablets and smartphones aren't relevant enough to fulfill this kind of procedure.

 In other words, AfterWords should be usable on every operating system, Google Chrome, Mozilla Firefox, and Google.
-It would be responsible on the following screen sizes:
+It would be responsible for the following screen sizes:

 - 1920×1080px,
 - 1366×768px,